“It’s okay” is at the basis of all well-being.

 Actions absolutely are richer than words when it comes to well-being.

-So, practice.
-Yep, right now!
-But also in your future.
-Yes, make a reminder in your phone – I like to put a header in my calendar once a week (or every day, if I need some real help) that puts me on notice of the gift I plan to give myself.
+So, practice is here.
+Make a reminder in your phone – I put a header in my calendar once a week (or every day) that puts me on notice of the gift I plan to give myself.
 And whether it’s a sweet nothing, or an actionable directive, I find my phone is the one place where my reminders work best.
-Try it!
-Because this has to go beyond reading this here right now.
+Try it for yourself.

-Click the button below for the how-to of this simple self-care tool and a downloadable PDF.
+Subscribe now by clicking the button below for a downloadable PDF of this simple self-care tool.

 Are you nervous?
 Say, “it’s okay” to yourself that you’re having a valid emotion.
 Are you angry?
 Say, “it’s okay” to yourself as you remember that your emotions are not who you are, but a part of who you are.
 Are you sad?
 Say, “it’s okay” to yourself when your heart is broken and you allow yourself to fall apart.